jarblz/zen-homework/readme.md

 - It is unconventional because I didn't see a clear path forward implementing RSpec to test a single ruby script outside the context of a rails app.
 - see the comments in the **test_search.sh** for more info
 - I estimate test coverage very high. (>90%).
 That being said, I would try and convert all these tests into RSpec if this was a script in a conventional rails app.

+## Installation

+Clone the repo, run the scripts listed above

+## Features that were left out (for now)

+  - Full data model mapping between users and tickets, users and organizations, and organizations and tickets
+  - Nested searching (e.g. being able to search all tickets for a given user)
+  - map datatypes to the different fields so that we can allow users to search any field:
+    - I know this didn't quite match spec that was provided in the assignment, but I decided it would be better to build in the mapping for only 2 fields per object, and have the infrastructure to map each field to a datatype that will allow us to accurately search once all the mappings are built.

 ##Shortcomings